Esri/esri-leaflet-doc/src/pages/tutorials/working-with-feature-layers.md

 <script src="https://cdn.jsdelivr.net/leaflet.esri.renderers/1.0.1/esri-leaflet-renderers.js"></script>
 ```

 If we save and refresh our map, we'll now see the trees displayed as red circles.
-It is also possible to define a custom symbology for the features.

 > Do we want to provide links to the examples for custom styling?